al-caveman/cavemark/README.md

 pure-Python markdown parser, after its features completion, is very high.

-**Update:** I have just added support for nested lists, and therefore I extended teh benchmark to also included nested lists.
-As I expected, CaveMark did not lose its speed advantages as I added more features (actually appears faster now; maybe [mistune](https://github.com/lepture/mistune)'s lists are a weakness point).
+**Update:** I have just added support for nested lists, and therefore I extended the benchmark to also included them.
+As I expected, CaveMark did not lose its speed advantage over [mistune](https://github.com/lepture/mistune) as I added more features (actually appears faster now; maybe [mistune](https://github.com/lepture/mistune)'s lists are a weakness point).
 So I will keep my prediction: CaveMark will not lose its speed as I add the other features in the to-do list below.

+**Note:** CaveMark's key advantage is the fact that it is a typesetting markdown variant, allowing easier authorship of texts with far less efforts.
+It is just interesting that it's also the fastest pure-Python markdown parser.

 # Basic examples